Dumboiroy/tp/docs/DeveloperGuide.md

 1. User requests to list of clients.
 2. User provides additional attributes to filter by.
 3. HeartLink displays the list of all clients corresponding to the attributes given by a user.
-   All information for each person are shown.
+   All information for each client are shown.

    Use case ends.